Analysis | Understanding Monkeypox and How Outbreaks Spread

 4. What’s unusual this time?

-There have been multiple chains of transmission in clusters in multiple countries in which monkeypox isn’t normally present.
+There have been multiple chains of human-to-human transmission occurring, including in sexual networks, in countries in which monkeypox isn’t normally present.

 The reservoir host or main carrier of monkeypox disease hasn’t yet been identified, although rodents are suspected of playing a part in transmission.
 It was first diagnosed in humans in 1970 in the Democratic Republic of the Congo in a 9-year-old boy.
 Since then, most cases in humans have occurred in rain forest areas of West and Central Africa.
 In 2003, the first outbreak outside of Africa occurred in the US and was linked to animals imported from Ghana to Texas, which then infected pet prairie dogs.
 Dozens of cases were recorded in that outbreak.